wissanu17/xo_game_test/README.md

 - **React 18** with TypeScript
 - **Vite** for fast development and optimized builds
 - **Tailwind CSS**: For styling
-- **Client-side routing** without React Router or other routing dependencies

 ### Backend
 - **Express.js** web server